Mettawa, Illinois: Commercial development

 Commercial development has occurred within and adjacent to Mettawa in recent years, despite resistance by residents and the Village Board).
 However, an unusually high percentage of the commercial structures are green buildings which have achieved high Leadership in Energy and Environmental Design (LEED) ratings.
 Tax revenues from businesses in Mettawa provide income to the village, which in turn provides eligible residents with a tax rebate.

 HSBC completed construction of its North American headquarters in Mettawa in 2008.
 Although no longer corporate headquarters, the building remains partially occupied by HSBC.
 This building achieved LEED Gold Certification and in March 2009 was named Green Development of the Year by the National Association of Industrial and Office Properties (NAIOP).

 The W. W. Grainger company's headquarters is located on unincorporated land enclosed within Mettawa's borders.
 In 2008 this building was updated to achieve its 2009 Gold LEED certification.
-Grainger purchased 535 acre of land in Mettawa (1993–1998), then disconnected from the village to become part of unincorporated Lake County.
-In 1996 (jobs), all of this land was annexed back into the village, with the exception of the 155 acre office campus.
+Through the 1980s and 1990s, many residents of Mettawa opposed Grainger's plans for office development, fearing it would compromise the village's pastoral character.
+This issue was a source of significant contention during the tenure of Mayor Edward FitzSimons, who argued that fighting Grainger outright rather than negotiating could lead to unfavorable outcomes for the village.
+The issue ultimately led FitzSimons to resign in 1991.
+He was succeeded by Julius Abler, a staunch opponent of Grainger's development plans.
+In spite of this, Grainger purchased 535 acre of land in Mettawa (1993–1998), then disconnected from the village to become part of unincorporated Lake County.
+In 1996, all of this land was annexed back into the village, with the exception of the 155 acre office campus.
 Grainger donated 257 acre to the Lake County Forest Preserve District.
 The resulting Grainger Forest Preserve hosts an equestrian center and includes open lands filled with rare ecosystems and species.
 The remaining Grainger acreage is within the village and zoned 5 acre residential.

-Major businesses located near the busy intersection of Interstate 94 and Illinois Route 60 in Mettawa include CDW, Residence Inn, Hilton Garden Inn, and Costco.
-Businesses located along Boulton Boulevard (east of I-94 in Mettawa's northeast corner) include Impact Networking, Metro Self-Storage and Stage Right, Inc.
+Major businesses are also located near the busy intersection of Interstate 94 and Illinois Route 60 in Mettawa.